Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-    With **90,398** people set to retire and the only 1,549 selected to be mentored, I believe there are enough qualified, retirement-ready employees to mentor the next generation of employees.
+    With **90,398** people set to retire and the only 1,549 selected to be mentored, there are enough qualified, retirement-ready employees to mentor the next generation of employees.

 ## Additional queries/tables

-1) We can run a query to group the canditates for the mentorship program according to titles.
-This will allow the HR to align their hiring focus.
+1) We can run a query to group the canditates eligible for the mentorship program according to titles.
+This will give the HR a better insight and let them prepare better.

     **Script**
     ```